 Neurotransmitters may also be key to understanding when encoding and retrieval states compete or cooperate.
-Acetylcholine may trigger competition between encoding and retrieval: Acetylcholine levels switch the hippocampus between states optimized for encoding and those optimized for retrieval (Hasselmo and Schnell, 1994; Hasselmo, 1995; Hasselmo and Barkai, 1995; Hasselmo et al., 1995, 1996; Meeter et al., 2004).
+Acetylcholine may trigger competition between encoding and retrieval: Acetylcholine levels switch the hippocampus between states optimized for encoding and those optimized for retrieval (Hasselmo & Schnell, 1994; Hasselmo, 1995; Hasselmo & Barkai, 1995; Hasselmo et al., 1995, 1996; Meeter et al., 2004).
 Conversely, dopamine may facilitate cooperation between encoding and retrieval.
-Dopamine enhances plasticity in CA3-CA1 connections (Li et al., 2003) - which are important for memory retrieval - but dopamine is also thought to enhance memory encoding (Lisman and Grace, 2005).
-Thus, dopamine may modulate the encoding of current experiences, which can then be directly linked to past experiences retrieved via CA3.
-This is consistent with theoretical models proposing that dopamine may bias the hippocampus toward memory integration (for reviews, see Shohamy and Adcock, 2010; Duncan and Schlichting, 2018; Clewett and Murty, 2019).
+Dopamine enhances plasticity in CA3-CA1 connections (Li, Cullen, Anwyl, & Rowan, 2003) - which are important for memory retrieval - but dopamine is also thought to enhance memory encoding (Lisman & Grace, 2005).
+Thus, dopamine may modulate the encoding of current experience, which can then be directly linked to past experiences retrieved via CA3.
+This is consistent with theoretical models proposing that dopamine may bias the hippocampus toward memory integration (for reviews, see Shohamy & Adcock, 2010; Duncan & Schlichting, 2018; Clewett & Murty, 2019).